 Aim for Bambi eyes and melting milk chocolate hair.
 True Autumn emanates a warmth that is comfortable, a darkness that is medium, and a sultriness that is extreme.
-When I see them a few weeks after their color analysis, I can barely take my eyes off them and I can tell that they are getting used to that reaction.True Autumn doesn’t strive to get noticed, but these women have no choice once their colors are right.
+When I see them a few weeks after their colour analysis, I can barely take my eyes off them and I can tell that they are getting used to that reaction.True Autumn doesn’t strive to get noticed, but these women have no choice once their colours are right.

 When I plan outfits or makeup for this gorgeous group, I always remind myself that they are not well suited to very darks or very lights.
 Colours can go to warm creamy buff and as dark as 70% chocolate, but would not reach all the way to black and white.
 The extreme of lightness and darkness, so-called high contrast, is way too sharp.
 The overall effect to the viewer when they see the woman head to toe should be medium to medium-dark.
-The colors in this chair offer a good range of base hair colours.
+The colours in this chair offer a good range of base hair colours.

-Every person in every Season has to make a darkness adjustment with her color analyzed palette.
+Every person in every Season has to make a darkness adjustment with her colour analyzed palette.
 Some women will look or feel better in lighter colors than others.
-The hair right color is some shade of brown, not beige, or apricot, or butterscotch, or really not yellow blond.
+The hair right colour is some shade of brown, not beige, or apricot, or butterscotch, or really not yellow blond.
 Think of Susan Sarandon and Russell Crowe.
 Would lighter hair enhance their strength and presence?
 I don’t see that it would.